jwinarske/google-smartdevicemanager-rs/README.md

 Rust code to access the Google Smart Device Management API.
 This current version uses Tonic.
 Tonic could be replaced with hyper/hyper-tls, request, or activ_web, then use serde_json to serialize/deserialize JSON.
 This would also eliminate the protobuf deps.
 For now it works.

+To pull events from the cloud use a crate such as cloud-pubsub.

 The Google Smart Device Management API enables Read/Write parameters of:
 * Nest Cameras
 * Nest Doorbells